Tony Ward (rugby union): Coach

-Ward is currently involved in St. Gerards School in Bray, where he is coaching the Senior Rugby team and has been doing so for a number of years now.
+Ward is currently involved in St Gerard's School, Bray, where he coaches the senior rugby team and has been doing so for a number of years.

-Tony was, during the '90's, a highly valued and well respected coach for St Andrews School in Booterstown, Ireland.

-He constantly downplayed his fame and success and wouldn't even be in the room if another coach played video footage of his legendary tries.
+He was, during the 1990s, a highly valued and well respected coach for St Andrews School in Booterstown, Ireland.
+He constantly downplayed his fame and success and would not remain in the room if another coach played video footage of his famous tries.

+Personal

+Ward's early years were spent in Leeds until his father's premature death in 1959 necessitated the family's return to Ireland.
+His grandfather Jack Donnelly played for St James's Gate in their first ever League of Ireland season of 1921/22 and scored in the club's first league fixture, a 5–1 win over Dublin United on 17 September 1921.
+The Gate won both the League and FAI Cup that season as well as the Leinster Senior Cup.